Why US companies are reshoring their business | DW | 08.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More and more US companies are reshoring their facilities because of supply snarls and insufficient production capacity abroad.
-From New York, Sabrina Kessler has more.
+More and more US companies are moving their production and manufacturing facilities back home because of supply snarls and insufficient production capacity abroad.

 When Johnson & Johnson got rid of him, James Wyner was deeply hurt.
 His company, textile finisher Shawmut Corporation, had made many a buck in the past thanks to bilateral supply contracts.
 But in the mid-1990s, Johnson & Johnson decided to relocate its protective equipment production to Asia in a bid to cut costs.